vrishti29/Jet-turbine/README.md

 This stimulation can be really helpful in a complete and proper understanding of the working of a jet turbine.

 To download the apk file, use this link [Jet Turbine Stimulation](https://drive.google.com/file/d/165ltxoesA7YA_5ckJtEwpG1ScH_2JI8A/view?usp=sharing)

+To download the assets of the turbine, use [Assets for Turbine](https://drive.google.com/file/d/1_90ouTH5Xypj-gU6_hDCYD471rBu46-O/view?usp=sharing)